If you’ve decided on putting in a swimming pool or buying a property with a backyard pool then chances are you will have

 You should consider how the coping will enhance the look of your swimming pool, whether it can withstand salt or chemicals, and whether it provides a non-slip surface.

 We recommend you discuss your coping options with your pool design professional to get the result and performance that works best for your home’s swimming pool.

 Ask your installer the following questions:

 1. Are there size limitations due to expansion joints or set down?

-2. Is it being laid on glue or a wet bed?
+2. Will it lay on glue or a wet bed?

 3. Do you need a thinner tile or is there some room to move with thickness?